e-spaulding/dasc130/syllabus.md

 __Homework:__ Homework is typically a combination of conceptual questions and coding exercises in Python.
 They will be released on Ed on Friday 3pm and due the next Friday at 11:59pm.
 There may be some exceptions, e.g. the ethics module, in which we skip a weekly homework and substitute a graded in-class discussion (which will be counted just like the homework, as a part of the 30% of the final grade allocated to homework).
 Your lowest homework score will be dropped.

 __Exams:__ The exams are closed-book, closed-note paper exams with no collaboration or device usage allowed.
 Exams may be scaled depending on class performance (only in a way that would increase your grade, never to decrease it).
+Exam 1 and Exam 3 are smaller and will only include content from the last few topics after the previous exam (i.e. they are not "cumulative").
+Exam 2 (a.k.a. the midterm) is a cumulative exam in that it includes topics from Exam 1 and after Exam 1.
+Same with Exam 4 (a.k.a. the final) - it will include topics from the entire course.

 Final letter grades will approximately correspond to: